How can we help?

 Ultimately, we expect digital pathology adoption to accelerate in both research and clinical settings as more is understood about the importance of the spatial context of the tumor microenvironment.

-Most of the activity in the burgeoning MSTA market is focused on translational research and biomarker discovery, and potential applications in the clinic are likely years away.
+Most of the activity in the burgeoning MSTA market is focused on translational research (e.g., biomarker discovery, pharma R&D, clinical trials), and potential applications in the clinic (i.e., routine clinical diagnostics / companion diagnostics) are likely years away.
+(UPDATE 8/6/2019: a recent study published in JAMA Oncology shows compelling evidence for the use of mIHC/IF as a companion diagnostic tool for the assessment of response to PD-1/L1 checkpoint blockade compared to other CDx modalities, including TMB, GEP, single-plex PD-L1 IHC, and composites of these methods).
 In the near-term, there are multiple key questions, the answers to which will determine which companies and technologies win in the MSTA market; examples include:

 As the various MSTA platforms and technologies penetrate the market, we expect answers to these key questions will be elucidated, resulting in the separation of clear winners among the pack of competing players.
 At that point, the key questions will shift to understanding the clinical value of MSTA and how these technologies and insights can transition into the clinic.